xunoaib/synacor-challenge-solution/README.md

 instruction as it's being executed.
 Inspecting the output, we notice an excessive number of repeating calls to a function at address 6027 (the `call 6027` instruction).
 Here's a live log of the instructions being executed, starting right before the first call to this function.
-For clarify, each call to 6027 is marked with a 👈.
+For clarity, each call to 6027 is marked with a 👈.

 **Live Instruction Trace:**